GXT-xinn/Location-based-Asset-Management-App/README.md

 1. Make sure your device is connected to UCL Wifi or UCL VPN.
 2. Make sure the Node JS server is active.
-3.1.
-Asset Creation App
+3. **Asset Creation App**
-	* Make sure operating hardware has a width of the screen **Larger** than 994px 3.2.
-Condition Assessment App
+	* Make sure operating hardware has a width of the screen **Larger** than 994px
+4. **Condition Assessment App**
 	* Make sure operating hardware has a width of the screen **Smaller** than 994px
-4. In a browser that supports geolocation access via http connection (such as Chrome or Firefox), type the following address to use the asset condition assessment app: https://cege0043-2022-45.cs.ucl.ac.uk/app/bootStrap.html
+5. In a browser that supports geolocation access via http connection (such as Chrome or Firefox), type the following address to use the asset condition assessment app: https://cege0043-2022-45.cs.ucl.ac.uk/app/bootStrap.html
-5. While testing the functionality of this map, use of Inspect or Developer mode of the browser to see if any error occurs.
+6. While testing the functionality of this map, use of Inspect or Developer mode of the browser to see if any error occurs.

 [Go to Top](#top)